 After 10 accumulated unexcused absences in a school year, the school shall review any report or investigation prepared under G.S.
 115C-381 and shall confer with the student and the student's parent, guardian, or custodian, if possible, to determine whether the parent, guardian, or custodian has received proper notification and made a good faith effort to comply with the law.
-If the school determines that the parent, guardian, or custodian has not made a good faith effort to comply with the law, the school shall notify the district attorney and the director of social services of the county where the child resides.
-If, however, the school determines that the parent, guardian, or custodian has made a good faith effort to comply with the law, the school determines that the parent, guardian, or custodian has made a good faith effort to comply with the law, the school determines that the parent, guardian, or custodian has made a good faith effort to comply with the law, the school determines that the parent, guardian, or custodian has made a good faith effort to comply with the law, the school determines that the parent, guardian, or custodian has made a good faith effort to comply with the law, the school determines that the parent, guardian, or custodian has made a good faith effort to comply with the law, the school may file a complaint with the juvenile court counselor pursuant to Chapter 7B of the General Statutes that the child is habitually absent from school without a valid excuse.
+If the school determines that the parent, guardian, or custodian has not made a good faith effort to comply with the law, the school shall notify the district aftorney and the director of social services of the county where the child resides.
+If, however, the school determines that the parent, guardian, or custodian has made a good faith effort to comply with the law, the school may file a complaint with the juvenile court counselor pursuant to Chapter 7B of the General Statutes that the child is habitually absent from school without a valid excuse.
 Upon receiving notification by the Executive Director or designee, the director of social services shall determine whether to undertake an investigation under G.S.
 7B-302.